-The Los Angeles Times has said that the film has some ‘crying racism.’
-Variety proclaimed that your role as Driss is ‘a role barely removed from the jolly house slave of yore.’
-I don’t personally share these views, but I would love to get your thoughts on what certain American critics are saying.
+The Los Angeles Times was quoted as saying the film has some ‘crying racism.’
+Variety proclaimed that yours is ‘a role barely removed from the jolly house slave of yore.’
+I don’t personally share in these views, but how do you respond to that kind of criticism?

 I didn’t see any racist elements.
 Otherwise, I wouldn’t have done this movie.
-I would need to see what those critics are talking about, specifically.
-I did read a few things here and there, but I want to make it clear that, in France, things are very different than the U.S. on a social level.
+I would need more information on what these critics are saying, but we should look at all the details, then we could explain the reasons behind it.
+It would take a long time and we would need a whole new movie about that.
+I did read a few things here and there, but I want to make it clear that, in France, things are very different than in the U.S. on a social level.
 The two societies have not evolved in the same way.
 In France, when you look at the poor and the privileged in the city suburbs, all immigrant communities live together and share the same environment.
 You’ll find people from places like Northern Africa and Portugal living together.
 In the U.S., it’s not like that.
-I would need more information on what these critics are saying, but we should look at all the details.
-Then we could explain the reasons behind it.
-It would take a long time and we would need a whole new movie about that.

-And added to the fact that this is inspired by a true story.
-These characters weren’t invented in the filmmakers’ minds.
+And added to the fact that this was inspired by a true story.
+The characters and their respective journeys weren’t invented in the filmmakers’ imaginations.
 Not entirely, anyway.

 That’s true.
 All of these events really happened.
-I think that makes all of the positive elements of the film more powerful because they’re not products of invention.
-It’s something that really happened.
+I think that makes all the positive elements of the film more powerful because they’re not products of invention.
+It’s something that happened.

 How faithful was the film to the actual story?

-The Weinstein Company is packaging a remake of The Intouchables.
+The Weinstein Company is already developing a remake of the film.
 What are your thoughts?

 I think remakes are generally interesting provided that they’re not just cutting and pasting the original.
 As we were discussing, France and the U.S. have very different social climates, so it will be very interesting to see how it’s adapted to suit the American reality.
 Maybe by watching the remake we will better understand the elements that these American critics have taken issues with.

-How do you steer your career at this point in your career?
+How do you want to steer your career here on out?

 I have no anticipation.
 [Laughs] I just trust my feelings.
 There’s no real strategy there.
 I’m very lucky now that I get to choose whatever I want to do.
 I can be wherever I want to be and do whatever I want to do.

-We recently spoke to Audrey Tautou and discussed Michel Gondry’s The Foam of the Days, which you both star in.
+I recently spoke to Audrey Tautou and discussed Michel Gondry’s The Foam of the Days, which you also star in.
 I think she mentioned that the current title is Mood Indigo.